xenloops/talks/under-construction.md

 * Incentive misalignment -- Devs are measured on velocity and features shipped, by the sprint.
 Security debt is invisible until it isn't.
 Nobody gets a bonus for a CVE they prevented.
 (Dilbert strip with Wally "writing himself an RV")
 * The "gate" mental model -- Security as a checkpoint at the end of the SDLC trains devs to see it as a last-minute tax, not a design input.
-* Alert fatigue and tool noise — when everything is P1, nothing is.
-SAST/DAST/SCA tools that produce undifferentiated noise get ignored.
+* Alert fatigue and tool noise -- when everything is P1, nothing is.
+We've all heard complaints about false positives from SAST tools.
+Tools that produce too much noise get ignored.
+Tuning tool output or focusing on the risk important to the business is essential!
+Can't catch 'em all.
-* The vocabulary gap — AppSec speaks in CVSS scores and CWE IDs; devs speak in sprint velocity and backlog debt.
-Same problem, mutually unintelligible.
+* The vocabulary gap -- AppSec speaks in CVSS, CWE, and TTF; devs speak in sprint velocity and backlog debt.
+Mutually unintelligible.

-Quick poll: How many have had a security finding closed as "won't fix" with no conversation?
+Quick poll: How many have had a security finding closed -- or closed one -- as "won't fix" with no conversation?

 # What's at Stake (5)